flintlib/arb/doc/source/examples.rst

 Defaults parameters are `[-10,10] + [-10,10]i` and *xn* = *yn* = 512.

+A color function can be selected with -color.
+Valid options are 0 (phase=hue, magnitude=brightness) and 1 (phase only, white-gold-black-blue-white counterclockwise).

 The output is written to ``arbplot.ppm``.
 If you have ImageMagick, run ``convert arbplot.ppm arbplot.png`` to get a PNG.